Chang-Yu-Chang/rhizobia-genomics/genomics_analysis/mktest/README.md

 1. `prepare_msa.sh` prepares the MSA file with a outgroup sequence
 2. `count_nt.sh` uses the python script `sfs_from_fasta_2.py` to count the contingency table for each gene
-3. `mktest.R` takes the div and daf tables to perform MK test
+3. `mktest.R` takes the div and daf tables to perform MK test.
+Output an aggregated MK test result csv `mktests.csv`
-4. `plot_mktest.R` plots the result
+4. `plot_mktest.R` plots the results